 Therefore, you can use bone broth as an electrolyte supply during fasting, e.g., during prolonged fasts over days or weeks.
 Consequently, it represents training wheels for intermittent fasting at best.

-Can I Drink Pickle Juice While Intermittent Fasting?
+Can You Drink Pickle Juice When Fasting?

 Just like bone broth, the water of sugar-free pickles has already helped many people during fasting.
 While bone broth is a comprehensive electrolyte dispenser, the cucumber water provides salt in particular.